Your enquiry has been successfully sent

 Street Machine Association of South Australia, member (2018 - current)

-I have three classic motorcycles: a v50 Moto Guzzi that has been customised into a cafe racer, my dad's 1971 Honda CL450 which is an ongoing rebuilt, and a z250 Kawasaki that my husband and I restored.
-I recently purchased a 1982 Mitsubishi Sigma - made right here in Adelaide.
-I enjoy the participating in multiple car events with my husband in his XB GT Falcon.
-You will often find us at a Street Machine Association events, cars and coffee or a swap meet.
+I have two classic motorcycles: a v50 Moto Guzzi that has been customised into a cafe racer, my dad's 1971 Honda CL450 which is an ongoing (forever) rebuilt.
+You will often find us at a Street Machine Association events, cars and coffee or a swap meet around SA.

 Collecting (lifetime, ongoing)